 If you are late by a few minutes on your slotted time for an attraction, you should still be allowed to enter the attraction.
 If you are going to be more than a few minutes late, you should re-book the experience for a later time, although the cast member at the FastPass+ queue has the discretion to let you in.
 If you no-show for an attraction, it counts against your daily allotment of FastPasses.
 You can modify reservations using the website, app or in-park kiosks.

 We've written extensively about FastPass+.
-Here are some of the most relevant posts.
+Here are some of our most relevant posts.

-Still have questions about FastPass+ and MyMagic+?
+Still have questions about Disney's FastPass+?
 We're here to help!
-Share your questions or let us know your experiences using FastPass+.
+Share your questions in comments below.

 Undercover Tourist is the leading supplier of online discount tickets to Orlando, Florida-area attractions, including Walt Disney World® Resort, Universal Orlando® Resort, SeaWorld® Orlando Resort, LEGOLAND® Florida and more.